-This is a community pharmacy located in a residential area in Weymouth, Dorset.
+This is a community pharmacy located on the high street in the village of Beaminster in Dorset.
 It serves its local population which is mostly elderly.
 The pharmacy opens six days a week.
-The pharmacy sells a range of over-the-counter medicines, dispenses NHS prescriptions, provides flu vaccinations, drug misuse services and supplies medicines in multi-compartment compliance aids for people to use living in their own homes.
+The pharmacy sells a range of over-the-counter medicines, dispenses NHS prescriptions, provides smoking cessation services, provides flu vaccinations and supplies medicines in multi-compartment medicine devices for people to use living in their own homes.